-PSA: Queen Elizabeth II Says Drinking 4 Cocktails a Day Is Perfectly Acceptable
+PSA: Royal Chef Corrects Reports, Says Queen Elizabeth Does *Not* Drink 4 Cocktails a Day

 He explained that the queen only drinks wine occasionally with dinner, opting for a favorite German sweet wine.
 And as for the claims about her morning drinking, he added, "She doesn't wake up in the morning and have a large gin and tonic.
 Just in the evening.
 She certainly doesn't drink four glasses a day."